titmouse001/AY-3-8910-PSG-MusicPlayer-VU-Meter/README.md

-## AY-3-8910-PSG-MusicPlayer-VU-Meter
+## AY-3-8910 PSG Music Player with VU Meter

 ### Music Player Release
-This iteration features a reduced hardware design and an enhanced user interface.
+This version features a streamlined hardware design and an improved user interface.

 #### Hardware Used
 - Arduino Nano